Maxtermax/hermes-io-docs/docs/basics/useStore.md

 ---

 # useStore
-`hermes-io` provides a hook to manage the component's state, oriented to a smart data propagation and updates throughout the use of `mutations` and  `queries`, let's explore this by following the demo: [file explorer](https://stackblitz.com/~/github.com/Maxtermax/file-explorer)
+`hermes-io` provides a hook to manage the component's state, oriented to a smart data propagation and updates by using `mutations` and  `queries`, let's explore this by following the demo: [file explorer](https://stackblitz.com/~/github.com/Maxtermax/file-explorer)

 ### Parameter
 | key   | value          | description    |